 As a small business owner, you know the importance of staying on the right side of the Canada Revenue Agency (CRA) when it comes to taxes.
 If the CRA audits you, it can cost you a substantial amount of time and money, not to mention the headaches and stress that come with it.

-Audits are nothing to fear if you comply with tax rules and regulations.
-Knowing how CRA selects taxpayers for audit, as well as what to expect during an audit, could make you better prepared if you’re singled out.
+Knowing how CRA selects taxpayers for audit, as well as what to expect during an audit, could make you better prepared if you’re selected.

 Many taxpayers are simply chosen at random from among all tax filers.

-In selecting taxpayers for audit, CRA will often pay closer attention to cash businesses such as trades businesses where a small job may be paid in cash, businesses where receipts may not be needed, and businesses whose margins or incomes are not within the norm for that industry.
+In selecting taxpayers for audit, CRA will often pay closer attention to cash businesses such as trades businesses where a small job may be paid in cash or businesses where receipts may not be needed.
+They will also review businesses whose margins or incomes are not within the norm for that industry.
 CRA will also look more closely at taxpayers who claim rental or business losses.

 Be sure you retain all supporting documentation to substantiate your claim for an allowable business investment loss as CRA often wants to review losses.
 Claims of capital losses and gains also receive close scrutiny from CRA because many taxpayers do not track them correctly.